celinaLind/chitty-chat/README.md

 - [convex-helpers](https://www.npmjs.com/package/convex-helpers) gives higher level utility functions to use in the helpers.ts file

+  pnpm tsc --noEmit
+  -- OR --
+  npx tsc --noEmit

+The above commands are Typescript checkers to verify that everything has been updated accordingly.
+Will return nothing if no errors or return a detailed error if any occur.

 ### Convex Dashboard Tabs

 - Data (all saved data)